pharmaverse/admiral/tests/testthat/_snaps/assertions.md

       check_unit2("month")
     Condition
       Error in `check_unit2()`:
       !
-Argument `duration_unit` must be a scalar of class <character> and equal to one of "YEARS", "MONTHS", "WEEKS", "DAYS", "HOURS", "MINUTES", or "SECONDS".
+Argument `duration_unit` must be equal to one of "YEARS", "MONTHS", "WEEKS", "DAYS", "HOURS", "MINUTES", or "SECONDS".

 # assert_character_vector Test 18: error if `arg` not a character vector